 The main focus in Sofia’s research is perception of pathological (or otherwise non-typical) speech – how speech is perceived by the speakers themselves, as well as by other listeners.
 This research involves perceptual instruments that – in contrast to traditional categorical measures – are sensitive to fine phonetic variation in listeners’ perception of non-typical speech.

-An additional research focus is listener evaluations performed in real-time, where listener reactions are registered during the continuous playback of connected speech.
+An additional research focus are the communicative consequences of producing misarticulated speech, particularly with regards to intelligibility.
+This research involves listener evaluations performed in real-time, where listener reactions are registered during the continuous playback of connected speech.
 This method has been used for registering listener reactions to misarticulated speech in children, but also for the perceptual evaluation of speech recorded from speakers with acquired neurological conditions.
 By relating listener reactions to annotated events in the speech signal, this method could potentially address questions like ”which specific voice/speech problems contribute the most to unintelligibility?” or ”which specific voice/speech problems are most salient to naïve listeners?”.
 These instruments are used in the project Functional consequences of misarticulation in children's continuous speech.

 Since 2016 responsible for various courses at the Study Program in Speech and Language Pathology; particularly involved in courses relating to children's typical and atypical speech and language acquisition.
 Supervises Master theses (30 credits, advanced level).